SimonHegele/MapSampler/README.md

 # MapSampler

-Sampling of nucleotide sequences by mapping them to a reference using [Minimap2](https://github.com/lh3/minimap2).
+Fast sampling of nucleotide sequences by mapping them to a reference using [Minimap2](https://github.com/lh3/minimap2).

-Especially well-suited for filtering arbitrarely large query files with smaller references.
+Especially well-suited for filtering large query files with smaller references.

 **Warning:**<br>
 Might not be safe for use within server clusters